PrincessUjay/KodeCamp-04repo/Assignments/Assignments/Promotional_Task5/README.md

 a.
 Navigate to the Security Groups section in the left-hand menu.

 b.
 Click on "Create security group" and Fill in the details:
-- Name tag: PublicSG
+- Security group Name: PublicSG
-- VPC: Select KCVPC
 - Description: Security group for public instances
+- VPC: Select the 'KCVPC' VPC you created.
 - Click "Create security group".

 c.
 To Edit Inbound Rules: